Here are CICS mainframe interview questions and answers for freshers as well as experienced candidates to get their dream job.

 9. Give the definition of COMMAREA ?

 COMMAREA is commonly termed as a communication area as it happens to be for temporary storage area.
-This is basically used as a passing medium for data amongst multiple programs that are loaded by a set of transactions or a particular transaction.
+It is used as a passing medium for data amongst multiple programs that are loaded by a set of transactions or a particular transaction.

 10. Name a few CICS programs which are generally used ?